sethworks/FineFormat/docs/en-us/Format-Fine.md

 ```

 ## DESCRIPTION
-Cmdlet formats commands output using various requirements.
+Cmdlet formats and filters the output using various requirements.

-If used without any parameters, it does not change accepted objects in any way.
+If used without parameters, it does not change accepted objects in any way.

 Can also be referred to by its alias: ff.